Back to TP-Link Kasa Guides

 Confirm Traveler Wire Mapping

-Inspect traveler wires between both 3-way boxes and ensure they are connected to the correct traveler terminals on each switch.
+Inspect traveler wires between both 3-way boxes and make sure they are connected to the correct traveler terminals on each switch.
 Swapped or loose travelers can still allow limited switching while confusing status detection.
 Tighten terminals fully and verify conductor seating to prevent intermittent behavior.

 1188-Piece Ferrule Crimping & Stripping Tool Kit, AWG 23-7 (0.25-10 mm²) Ferrule Crimper, Automatic Wire Stripper with Wire Ferrules,Electrical Wire Terminals and Tie Tape